-You will be contacted shortly by our consultants, to arrange a meeting to review your property plan, document any changes if required, approve locations of the equipment, review electrical requirements and plan for installation.
+You will be contacted prior to construction, to arrange a meeting to review your property plan, document any changes if required, approve locations of the equipment, review electrical requirements and plan for installation.

 This meeting will be a great opportunity for you to discuss any concerns you may have and understand the benefits for you and your community.